ironbar/luxai/reports/04_Modeling.md

 Thus seeing that it has sense I have decided to implement it.
 I would love to get a bot that is able to beat the viral agent more than 90% of the times.

+#### 2.2.1 Dwight

+After a complete redesign of the agent improving how the agent moves, avoid going out at night and a few more small changes I have created agent `dwight` that is able to beat `viral` 65% of the times.
+However in the forum performs very similar.
+Also I have found that there is a public agent that scores around 1250, much better than my ~980.

+Some ways of improving:

+- Better assignment of targets for agents.
+They all currently go to the same cell.
+To be able to do that I have to provide the current tasks of the other agents.
+- A method to choose between building a new city or gathering fuel seems to be very important
+- Better handling of night.
+Planning is needed.
+- Cities should be treated as obstacles when going to build a new one

+It seems that planning is crucial.
+We need to look at the future to be able to maximize the number of cities at the end of the game.
+Simplifications of the game could help to planning, for example we could represent the board with a graph being the nodes the clusters of resources and the edges the distances between clusters.

+A policy may help planning, but each map is different so it seems difficult to have a single policy.
+Instead planning offers a general solution for all the maps.

+I could devote a lot of time thinking about good strategies, and it will be funny, but I think planning could solve that by brute force and I will learn more by taking the planning approach.
+Also I could take the agent from the forum to fight with.

+The game is an optimization problem: how to maximize the cities built at the end of the game given the map resources and the opponent behaviour.
+My intuition is that planning is the best solution for that problem, there might be very good solutions with rule-based agents, very good learned policies... but I believe planning is the best solution.

 ### 2.3 Results

 ### 2.4 Next steps